claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/InfillWall/README.md

 <p><span style="color:blue"> M. Selim Gunay and Khalid M. Mosalam,
 University of California, Berkeley</span></p>
 <hr />

-<p>This article describes the commands for modeling an infill wall
-element which considers in-plane and out-of-plane interaction and for removal of the element during nonlinear time history simulation in OpenSees.
+This article describes the commands for modeling an infill wall element which considers in-plane and out-of-plane interaction and for removal of the element during nonlinear time history simulation in OpenSees.
 In addition, the infill wall model and element removal algorithm are briefly described.
 Interested readers can refer to the mentioned references for more information.
-Questions or comments can be directed to selimgunay [at] berkeley . edu or mosalam [at] ce . berkeley . edu</p>
+Questions or comments can be directed to selimgunay [at] berkeley . edu or mosalam [at] ce . berkeley . edu
-<p>Note: This article is best viewed with Mozilla Firefox.</p>

 <h2 id="modeling_of_the_infill_wall">Modeling of the Infill Wall</h2>

-<p>The described infill wall model is a model which considers the
-interaction of in-plane (IP) and out-of-plane (OOP) effects.
+The described infill wall model is a model which considers the interaction of in-plane (IP) and out-of-plane (OOP) effects.
 Modeling of the infill wall is performed by using the available OpenSees materials, sections, elements and tcl commands.
 The infill wall model is comprised